Jimena Sánchez

 Jimena V. Sánchez (born Jimena Sánchez Mejía Reyes; 28 September 1984) is a Mexican sports journalist, television host and model.
-She is currently signed to Fox Sports Mexico and Fox Deportes, where she is best known for anchoring the programs Lo Mejor de Fox Sports and WWE Saturday Night.
+She is signed to Fox Sports Mexico and Fox Deportes, where she is best known for anchoring the programs Lo Mejor de Fox Sports and WWE Saturday Night.
+She is the current host of AEW All Elite Show on Fox Sports Mexico.

 Early life

 Jimena Sánchez Mejía Reyes was born on 28 September 1984 in Mexico City.
 She was raised in Veracruz on the Gulf of Mexico.
 After a decade of living in Veracruz, she moved back to Mexico City to study acting at a university.
 She ultimately left the university without finishing her degree.

 Career

 In 2008, Sánchez started a modeling blog with her best friend called Mad Mamacitas.
 The blog featured seductive photos of Sánchez and her friends, and went viral online.
 After the blog was launched, she started working for the Mexican sports magazine RÉCORD, and the sports website Medio Tiempo as a writer.
 She posted weekly columns and video blogs that soon got the attention of Fox Sports.

 Sánchez was signed to Fox Sports Latin America in 2011.
 She began hosting the sports entertainment program Fox Para Todos.
 She currently hosts the sports entertainment program Lo Mejor de Fox Sports, and the wrestling news program WWE Saturday Night alongside Vero Rodríguez.
 Through WWE Saturday Night, she has covered several editions of Wrestlemania, Summerslam, Monday Night Raw, SmackDown, and live events across Mexico.

 In addition to covering World Wrestling Entertainment, Sánchez also covers the National Football League and the Major League Baseball for Fox Sports Mexico.
 In 2019, she started hosting Thursday Night Football segments for the football news program Fox Impacto NFL.
 She also hosts the baseball news program MLB en FOX.
 She has covered several editions of the Super Bowl and the World Series.